91

 Democracy understood as a way of thinking and acting implies a

-freedom, equality and tolerance in a pluralistic
+rational commitment to freedom, equality and tolerance in a pluralistic

 society, profoundly open minded, if not agnostic.
 The Buddha saw that